DeFiCh/defichain.com/content/white-paper.en.md

 - independence of other financial systems and financial instruments.
 - fully liquid investments with no minimum size of investments, and no minimum lock-up periods

-Unlike Ethereum or other turing-complete blockchains, the DeFi Blockchain is not a general-purpose blockchain, and commands outside the basic set of functions are not allowed.
+Unlike Ethereum or other turing-complete blockchains, DeFiChain is not a general-purpose blockchain, and commands outside the basic set of functions are not allowed.
 Limiting the allowed commands on purpose provides a dramatically reduced attack surface for smart contracts, eliminating the obvious breaches that are made possible when programmers need to design complex coding for these functions.
 The details of these will be described in the next section.

-### Benefits of the DeFi Blockchain: Summary
+### Benefits of DeFiChain: Summary

 - Development of a variety of financial operations & vehicles for cryptocurrency economy.
 - High throughput for all transactions